School Psychology, M.S.

 followed by a year-long full-time internship.
 The two degree programs, upon completion,

-are designed to meet both the requirement for CT state certification and national
+are designed to meet both the requirements for CT state certification and national

 certification (N.C.S.P.) in school psychology.
 Graduates of the two programs will